hcoles/pitest-site/pages/faq.markdown

 ### Coverage targeting

 Pitest will only run tests that execute the line of code where a mutation is placed.
-Unfortunately the only test to execute a static initializer will be the first test to run that causes that class to load.
+Unfortunately, the only test to execute a static initializer will be the first test to run that causes that class to load.

 ### Mutant insertion

-Pitest inserts mutants into a jvm by re-writing the class after it has loaded.
-This is orders of magnitude faster than starting a new jvm or creating a new classloader, but code in static initializer blocks is not re-run so the mutants have no effect.
+Pitest inserts mutants into a JVM by re-writing the class after it has loaded.
+This is orders of magnitude faster than starting a new JVM or creating a new classloader, but code in static initializer blocks is not re-run so the mutants have no effect.

 ### Mitigation